anywallsocket/Personal-Projects/Paradox/README.md

 > However, M2 is also seen to minimize bias by generating a chord from random (r,theta).
 > This is the definition of a circle, so it should not be surprising.
 > Indeed, if the probability was of a line through a square instead, (x,y) would minimize bias.

+#### The 'solution' to Bertrand's paradox then is to realize there is no 'correct' method.